cgil/simmer/PRD.md

 -   **Handling Complex Substitutions:** Supports substitutions that require multiple ingredients and optional brief instructions.
 -   **Empty State:** Provides clear feedback when no suitable substitutions are found.

+### 3.9.
+AI Chef Assistant

+-   **Conversational Recipe Improvement:** Users can engage in a back-and-forth conversation with an AI Chef to discuss and implement recipe-wide improvements.
+-   **Contextual Understanding:** The AI Chef considers the current recipe (title, description, ingredients, instructions, etc.) and the ongoing chat history to provide relevant suggestions.
+-   **Suggested Changes:** The AI can propose specific modifications to various parts of the recipe, including:
+    -   Title and Description
+    -   Servings
+    -   Ingredients (adding, removing, modifying amounts, units, or notes)
+    -   Instructions (adding, removing, or modifying sections and steps, including timing)
+    -   Time Estimates (prep, cook, rest, total)
+    -   Recipe Notes and Tags
+-   **Apply Changes with Visual Feedback:** Users can apply AI-suggested changes directly to their recipe draft with a single click.
+This action is accompanied by a visual animation to confirm the update.
+-   **User Interface:**
+    -   Accessible via a Floating Action Button (FAB) on the `EditRecipePage`.
+    -   Chat interface is presented in a swipeable bottom drawer.
+    -   Clear distinction between user messages and AI responses.
+    -   Loading indicators and error messages provide feedback on the AI's processing status.
+-   **Iterative Refinement:** Users can continue the conversation to further refine suggestions or ask for alternative improvements.

 ---

 ## 4. User Flows